Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 Publications and Talks

-For an up-to-date list of publications see Google Scholar profile at: https://scholar.google.com/citations?user=z8-1ck4AAAAJ&hl=en or this webpageA selection of the 10 most relevant papers is reported below (the symbol '*' denotes corresponding author):
+For an up-to-date list of publications see Google Scholar profile at: https://scholar.google.com/citations?user=z8-1ck4AAAAJ&hl=en or this webpageA selection of the 10 papers as leading author is reported below (the symbol '*' denotes corresponding author):

 8. A. Di Bernardo, Y. Kalcheim, M. Barbone, M. Amado, D. De Fazio, U. Sassi, A. Ott, J. Linder, A.C.
 Ferrari, O. Millo, J.W.A.
 Robinson.
 P-wave triggered superconductivity in single-layer graphene on an electron-doped oxide superconductor, Nature Communications 8, 14024 (2017).
 DOI: https://doi.org/10.1038/ncomms1402